kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

   Error-Correcting Codes bootcamp from Jan 22nd to Feb 16th in Berkeley, California!
 During my time there, I participated in the Cryptography Codes reading group, the Reed Muller Codes reading group and the Pseudorandomness reading group.
 -  I will also gave a well-received 10-minute talk at Simons (Jan 26th at 2:30pm) during our Error-Correcting Codes session!
 - I'm taking a class on Algebraic Graph Theory and Quantum Computation at the University of Waterloo, with permission from the instructor!
+As a result of this class, I was invited to attended Godsil75, a celebration of the professor's birthday, with lots of interesting talks at the intersection of Graph Theory, Algebra and Quantum!
 - I will be attending High Assurance Cryptographic Software (HACS) 2024, which is a workshop that precedes Real World Crypto (RWC) 2024 in Toronto, CA and focuses on the intersection of Cryptography and Formal Methods, this year specifically related to Post-Quantum Cryptography!
 I have received funding ($1200 worth) and free registration to attend!
 Thank you so much to the organizers!
 - I will be interning at Visa Research for Summer 2024 as a Staff Research Scientist intern in Foster City, CA!
 I will be working with the Advanced Cryptography team!
 - I have been invited to our group presentation at the QC+AI Meetup to talk about our recent Quantum Hackathon submission (work done from August-November), where we are one of the top scoring teams...and eventually won the Quantum Hackathon!!